 - Put cilantro, parsley, and green onion into a food processor.
 Chop finely in the food processor.
 It should amount to about ½ cup of chopped herbs.

-- Fry the chopped onion in a large pot on med-high heat in about 5 tablespoons of olive oil, mixing occasionally to keep the onion from burning.
+- Fry the chopped onion in a large pot on med-high heat in about 5 tablespoons of ghee, mixing occasionally to keep the onion from burning.

 - Once fried (it’ll take about 10 minutes), remove pot from heat, move onions to one side of the pot, and tilt the pot to drain the excess oil.
 You can get rid of this excess oil, leaving the onions in the pot.